yhzhang0128/egos-2000/references/USAGES.md

-# Compile and Run EGOS on Arty
+# Compile and run egos-2000

 You can use Windows, Linux or MacOS.
 For Windows users, use WSL (Windows Subsystem for Linux) for step1 and step2.

-## Step1: Setup compiler and compile egos-2000
+## Step1: Setup the compiler and compile egos-2000

 Setup your working directory and name it as `$EGOS`.